Emergency Lighting Fixtures – What you need to know in 5 minutes

 4- Square & Rectangle Emergency lighting fixtures in offices and classrooms.

-B– Now, I will talk about the second type of emergency lighting fixtures based on the location of the battery, which is the luminaries that are controlled from a central battery system.
+B– Now, I will talk about the second type of emergency lighting fixtures based on the location of the battery, which are the luminaries that are controlled from a central battery system.

 In this case, when using a central battery system, the luminaries will be called slaves because their function depends on another source of emergency power.